InteropEvents/add-ins-workshop/module1/module1.md

 **Everything we do to the document using Word JavaScript APIs will happen inside this block.**

-3. Now add the code to call `addFromSelectionAsync` in the `Word.run` block from the previuos step so it looks like this:
+3. Now add the code to call `addFromSelectionAsync` in the `Word.run` block from the previous step so it looks like this:

 ```js
                 Word.run(function (context) {